-Peter Miller is a researcher at the Brennan Center, focusing on redistricting and voting and elections.
-His research interests include American and comparative politics, voting behavior, political institutions, and public opinion.
-His work has been published in several peer-reviewed journals, including the Annual Review of Political Science, Electoral Studies, the Election Law Journal, American Politics Research, and the Journal of Elections, Public Opinion, and Parties.
-One of his articles on redistricting commissions was cited by the U.S. Supreme Court in Arizona State Legislature v.
+Peter Miller is a researcher at the Brennan Center focusing on redistricting, voting, and elections.
+His research interests include U.S. and comparative politics, voting behavior, political institutions, and public opinion.
+His work has been published in several peer-reviewed journals, including the Annual Review of Political Science, Electoral Studies, Election Law Journal, American Politics Research, and the Journal of Elections, Public Opinion, and Parties.
+One of Miller’s articles on redistricting commissions was cited by the U.S. Supreme Court in Arizona State Legislature v.
 Arizona Independent Redistricting Commission.
 He is a frequent commentator on topics related to redistricting reform, voting rights, and elections.

-Peter holds a doctorate in political science from the University of California, Irvine.
-He was a Fulbright Scholar at the University of Tampere in Finland during the 2016-2017 academic year.
-He was previously a Podlich Fellow at the Center for the Study of Democracy at UC-Irvine and a Templeton Foundation Fellow at the Philosophy, Politics, and Economics Program at the University of Pennsylvania.
-He graduated from Reed College with a BA in political science.
+Miller was a Fulbright Scholar at the University of Tampere, in Finland, during the 2016–17 academic year.
+He was previously a Podlich Fellow at the Center for the Study of Democracy at UC Irvine and a Templeton Foundation Fellow in the Philosophy, Politics, and Economics Program at the University of Pennsylvania.
+He holds a doctorate and a master’s degree in political science from the University of California, Irvine, and a bachelor’s degree in political science from Reed College.